 What is Susan G. Komen® doing?

-Many barriers may make it hard for some women to get breast cancer screening.
-Increasing access, awareness and sensitivity may help remove some of these barriers.
+Many barriers may make it hard for some women to get breast cancer screening and follow-up on abnormal mammograms.

-Learn more about talking to your health care provider.
+Learn more about talking with your health care provider.

-Mission Fast Facts: Komen's Investment in Breast Cancer Disparities
+Research Fast Facts: Breast Cancer Inequities

 Facts For Life: Racial & Ethnic Differences

-Facts For Life: LGBT People
+Facts For Life: LGBTQ People